fishac/GameHive/README.md

 This repository contains a collection of games and engines to play against.
 This project is currently in progress and the only completed game and engine is Chess, though I intend to later add Hex Chess (see [this video](https://www.youtube.com/watch?v=bgR3yESAEVE) by CGPGrey), and other games that interest me.

-The Chess Engine is currently available to play against on Lichess.org under the username [HoneybeeEngine](https://lichess.org/@/HoneybeeEngine).
+The Chess Engine is deployed to a playable bot on on Lichess.org under the username [HoneybeeEngine](https://lichess.org/@/HoneybeeEngine).
-Currently it accepts challenges up to 20 minutes base time with 20 minutes increment.
+Currently it accepts challenges up to 20 minutes base time with 20 seconds increment.

 The components of this project are:
 * ChessCore: Rules defining Chess board state, moves, move generation, etc.